Hand-and-Machine/extruder-turtle-Rhino/README.md

     - `y=0` is the starting y-value
     - `z=0` is the starting z-value
     - `filename=False` the value of the file you need to write to.
 You must open a file with write access in Grasshopper/Rhino and then pass the name of this file to the setup function.
     - `printer=False` the printer you are using.
-The library currently supports the following printers: Ender Creality 3D "ender", 3D Potter Super 10 and 3D Potter Micro 10 "3D potter", and Eazao Clay Printer "eazao".
+The library currently supports the following printers: Ender Creality 3D "ender", 3D Potter Super 10 "super", 3D Potter Micro 10 "micro", and Eazao Zero Printer "eazao".
-    - `speed=1000` is the starting speed of the turtle/print head
-    - `hotend_temp=215` is the default temperature of the hotend
-    - `bed_temp=60` is the default temperature of the bed
 - To close the GCODE file and write the finalization sequence to the output file, use `t.finish()`.
 This cools down the bed, moves the extruder up and away from the print, etc.

 ### Turtle actions